lzl/piece/README.md

-## v0.7, 2015-12-25
+## v0.8, 2015-12-25

 - Goal: Export.
-Users can export all of their own pieces as an JSON file to backup.
+Users can export all their own pieces as an JSON file for backup.

 ### Piece